-Leo Havemann and I recently ran workshops on Designing Assessments for Academic Integrity (including AI).
+Early in 2023, Leo Havemann and I ran workshops on Designing Assessments for Academic Integrity (including AI) – one in February and an update in March (material and links below).
 The original idea (way back in December 2022 when I was designing it), was to do something around Academic Integrity.
 This had been a predominant concern in conversations between Digital Assessment Advisory and academic staff over the last year (not to mention the HE sector more generally).

 Since then, the conversation has been ignited by the attention grabbing headlines around AI content generators, specifically ChatGPT3, an algorithmic text generating software developed by a Microsoft backed company called OpenAI.
 The reason it’s been controversial is that it’s capable of creating original human like texts either from scratch or with user input or prompts.
 The proliferation of these tools present a profound challenge for many of the most common assessment types in HE e.g. those that rely on students submitting written responses, being tested on factual recall or being judged on final outputs rather than process.

-As Leo and I discovered, there are three main challenges with introducing AI into an assessment design workshop.
+As Leo and I discovered, there are quite a few challenges with introducing AI into an assessment design workshop.
 Firstly, AI rather tends to steal the scene away from more fundamental discussions around assessment design.
-Secondly, in such a fast-moving field, guidance seems to date by the hour; no sooner do we have a new version of AI content generator than a new AI content detector is developed which users quickly learn to foil.
-This cat and mouse situation isn’t fun when we’re talking about the high stakes involved for students and the panic that many academics are feeling right now.
+Secondly, in such a fast-moving field, guidance seems to date by the hour; and, although we can try, there is really little point designing assessments around what AI can or can’t do.
+Equally no sooner do we have a new version of AI content generator than a new AI content detector is developed which users quickly learn to foil .
+This cat and mouse situation isn’t fun when we’re talking about the high stakes involved for students and the concern that many academics are feeling right now.
 And finally, our expertise is in teaching, learning and assessment, not the technical aspects of AI and so we came at this very much as lay folk in this arena.

 In our workshops, we tried to approach this by being upfront about our limitations , taking a general look at AI and its implications for assessment, aiming to reduce panic and provide a forum to think through some short term and longer-term solutions.
 We really want to invite colleagues into this discussion to contribute their expertise and ideas as we need to learn from each other in this new and evolving context.